Has a Medical Professional Caused Injury to You or Your Family?

 What is the difference between Medical Malpractice and Medical Negligence?

-How long after a case of medical malpractice can I file a claim?
+How long after a medical malpractice case in PA can I file a claim?

 Two years from the date of the malpractice under Pennsylvania law.
 If you feel you’ve been the victim of medical malpractice, it is usually best not to wait long before speaking with a Philadelphia medical malpractice attorney.